youssef-e/Pytesseract-Opencv/README.md

 An OCR that extract data from ID card using Opencv and Tesseract

-# OCR Tesseract Docker
-Allows upload of an image for OCR using Tesseract and deployed using Docker.
-This uses Flask, a light weight web server framework - but for development purposes only.
-OpenCV is used to reduce noise in the image for better processing by pytesseract.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.